Redistricting Reforms Reduce Gerrymandering by Constraining Partisan Actors

-The ACRs for absolute realized leeway are very similar to those for maximum leeway; the ACRs for the fully signed realized leway are positive but smaller in magnitude, and have enough uncertainty that the 80\% credible intervals cross zero.
-Thus there is some weak evidence that giving Democrats more control of the redistricting process by increasing their leeway or reducing Republican leeway would also reduce gerrymandering.
+The ACRs for the absolute realized leeway are very similar to those for the maximum leeway; the ACRs for the fully signed realized leeway are positive but smaller in magnitude, and have enough uncertainty that the 80\% credible intervals cross zero.
+Thus, there is some weak evidence that giving Democrats more control of the redistricting process by increasing their leeway or reducing Republican leeway would also reduce gerrymandering.

 We also find that reforms increase electoral responsiveness.
-The point estimates of the ACRs for both maximum leeway and realized leeway agree; the posterior probability that the effect is negative is 88\% and 95\%, respectively.
-There estimated effect for absolute realized leeway is near zero.
-We estimate that a reduction in maximum or realized leeway of 4 units would increase responsiveness by 0.61 (--0.39, 1.66), meaning that a 1pp increase in a party's vote share would translate to an additional 0.6pp in seat share on top of the average 2pp increase in seat share across all states.
+The point estimates of the ACRs for both the maximum leeway and the realized leeway agree; the posterior probability that the effect is negative is 97\% and 96\%, respectively.
+The estimated effect for the absolute realized leeway is near zero.
+We estimate that a reduction in the maximum or realized leeway of 4 units would increase responsiveness by 1.1 (--0.042, 2.142), meaning that a 1pp increase in a party's vote share would translate to an additional 0.6pp in seat share on top of the average 2pp increase in seat share across all states.